wxw115/Codes-in-Papers/[BEE]_FOSID/README.md

 #FOSID Codes:

 The following files are used for computing a novel fractional order seismic intensity measure called FOSID (Fractional Order Spectrum intensity enhanced with Integral period and Damping ratio) in Wang et al. (2021).
-Put them in the same directory.
+Put the four files in the same directory and execute "fosid_example.m".
+Users can change the key parameters of FOSID in "fosid_example.m".
 Send question email to Xiaowei Wang at "wxwangus@gmail.com" or "wxwangus@163.com".

 -- "fosid_example.m" is the main file for computing FOSID, Eq.(12) in Wang et al. (2021).